zero2one/HAMmP/documentation/Troubleshooting/Apache.md

 sudo apachectl stop
 ```

-You will not get this warning when it's running:
+You will not get this warning when it's not active:

 ```
 httpd (pid 1316?) not running